Programme Officer, Grants – Applications now closed

 For the strategy period 2017-2021, the Grants Programme will continue to provide grants to civic voice collectives in eligible Commonwealth Foundation member countries.
 It will be delivered in close collaboration with the Participatory Governance and Gender, Commonwealth Writers, and Knowledge, Communications and Learning programmes for enhanced impact.

-This role assists in the management and delivery of the Foundation’s Grants Programme and contributes to overall programme effectiveness and efficient programme delivery.
+This role will provide an integral part in a small team that assists in the management and delivery of the Foundation’s Grants Programme and contributes to overall programme effectiveness and efficient programme delivery.
 The role will manage its own portfolio of grants and be part of the grants review and selection process.
 The role will work closely with grantees to ensure the partnership between the Foundation and grantees is maintained.

-The successful candidate will have worked in a grants management support role.
-You will have a sound understanding of results based management and demonstrated experience in monitoring, assessment and evaluation with a track record of applying a range of tools and methodologies in the context of grant making.
-You will have a good knowledge of international development issues.
-You will have excellent IT skills with Microsoft Office and databases.
+The successful candidate will have worked in a grants management role and have managed the relationship with grantees throughout the grants programme cycle from application to project completion.
+You will have an excellent understanding of results based management and demonstrated experience in monitoring and assessing project using a range of tools and methodologies, including logframes, and be able to advise grantees on their use..
+You will have a good knowledge of international development issues, and ideally have worked directly with civil society organisations.
+You will have excellent administration skills with experience of using Microsoft Office and databases.
 You will have excellent organisational skills, with attention to detail and be a self-starter who is able to prioritise your own workload and multi task as required.
 Experience in working in the area of participatory governance or related field is an asset.